Ned O'Keeffe: Arrest

 He was arrested on 27 April 2012, by members of the Garda Bureau of Fraud Investigation (GBFI) on suspicion of using a false invoice to claim for mobile phone expenses while he was a member of the Oireachtas.
 He was held for a number of hours at Cobh Garda station under section 26 of the Criminal Justice (Theft and Fraud Offences) Act 2001.

 On the 1 December 2014, O'Keeffe was found guilty of fraudulently claiming in excess of €3,700 in mobile phone usage expenses.
-He was fined €3,500 and given a 7-month suspended jail sentence for his crime.
+He was fined €3,500 and given a seven month suspended prison sentence for his crime.

 Family

 O'Keeffe's son, Kevin, was a member of Cork County Council and was an unsuccessful candidate at the 2011 general election.
 Both Kevin and his other son, Ciarán, a solicitor based in Mitchelstown, sought to be added to the Fianna Fáil party ticket for Cork East in 2015.
 However, Ciarán later withdrew his attempt.
 News that they were going head to head surprised party supporters in the constituency and it was seen in some quarters as being a potentially divisive battle which could have undermined the party.
-Kevin O’Keeffe was elected to Dáil Éireann in the 2016 general election.
+Kevin O’Keeffe was elected to Dáil Éireann in the 2016 general election, but lost his seat at the 2020 general election.

 His wife, Anna O'Keeffe, died in 2017.